phemex-docs/phemex-docs.github.io/source/includes/_contract.md

   * Users **ONLY** need to provide `stpInstruction` as an order parameter; the `stpGroupId` is automatically assigned once enabled.
   * The `stpInstruction` in the taker order will have the priority to determine STP action when STP is triggered and both taker and maker orders have `stpInstruction` set.
   * Both `stpGroupId` and `stpInstruction` are required to activate STP.
+  * FillOrKill and PostOnly orders would be rejected for stp.

 > Response sample